-Meanwhile, from the customer’s perspective there are many people that order no wasabi because they can’t handle the unpleasant spiciness that goes through your sinuses.
-This is because they believe that unique spicy flavor of wasabi powder is the hon-wasabi flavor.
+Meanwhile, from the customer’s perspective, there are many people that order no wasabi because they can’t handle the unpleasant spiciness that goes through your sinuses.
+This is because they believe that the unique spicy flavor of wasabi powder is the hon-wasabi flavor.
 When these people learn the true, gentle flavor of hon-wasabi, they sometimes end up actually liking wasabi.

 Incidentally, many people also probably believe that wasabi powder is dehydrated hon-wasabi*, but it’s actually completely different.
 Wasabi powder is made from dehydrated horseradish with synthetic mustard powder, starch to dilute the spiciness and green coloring among other ingredients.
 The color ends up being an unnatural peppermint green.
-The price is much cheaper than hon-wasabi (hon-wasabi is US $60 to $120 per kilogram while horseradish is $10 per kg), so most kaiten-zushi (conveyor belt sushi) restaurants use wasabi powder.
+The price is much cheaper than hon-wasabi (hon-wasabi is the US $60 to $120 per kilogram while horseradish is $10 per kg), so most kaiten-zushi (conveyor belt sushi) restaurants use wasabi powder.
 However, according to sushi chefs, nigiri-sushi made with wasabi powder is not truly nigiri-zushi in the same way as nigiri-sushi made with real wasabi.

-*The scientific name of hon-wasabi is wasabia japonica and the wasabi used in sushi is made by grating that wasabi root.
+*The scientific name of hon-wasabi is wasabi japonica and the wasabi used in sushi is made by a grating that wasabi root.

 How to select Wasabi

 Find a plant that has the same thickness from root to tip, with a bright green color.
-Wasabi grows while dropping stem leaves, which leaves a bumpy surface on the plant.
+Wasabi grows while dropping stem leaves, which leave a bumpy surface on the plant.
 It’s like the rings you find in trees.
-These bumps are proof of deliberate growth and means that the quality is good and the spiciness and flavor are good as well.
+These bumps are proof of deliberate growth and mean that the quality is good and the spiciness and flavor are good as well.
 Also, wasabi is cultivated so that it can be harvested all year long, but it is more pungent in the colder months so it’s considered to be in-season from November to February.

 How to grate Wasabi

-The cells on tip are older and those closer to the stem are younger.
-The younger it is, the more watery and the fresher the color.
+The cells on the tip are older and those closer to the stem are younger.
+The younger it is, the more watery and fresher the color.
 The potency is in the tip.
-In general it’s considered better to grate from the base, but if you’re going to use one wasabi plant divided over a number of times, it’s better to start at the tip so that you don’t lose any of the flavor.
+In general, it’s considered better to grate from the base, but if you’re going to use one wasabi plant divided over a number of times, it’s better to start at the tip so that you don’t lose any of the flavors.
 Mustard oil has volatility so it’s at peak spiciness about 5 minutes after grating, then the flavor starts to drop gradually after about 30 minutes have passed.
 The smaller the spikes on the grater, the more cells it can break open, making more mustard oil.
 This is why the rough shape of the sharkskin is perfect for grating wasabi.

 A thorough comparison of Wasabi graters